 Student Parent Handbook

 This is where you can find a copy of the policies and procedures that we have at East Ridge.
-Many of these are given out in hard-copy form at the beginning of the school year but are online for your reference.
 Below you will find a list of district & school policies & expectations:

 - Student/Parent Handbook